• Log in

 • Easy customization without coding knowledge

-• Integration with Instagram and product catalogs
+• Integrations with Instagram and product catalogs

 Basic Analytics and Reporting

 Here’s where things get interesting.
-The free plan actually gives you solid campaign insights — open rates, click-through rates, bounces, unsubscribes.
+The free plan actually gives you solid campaign insights—open rates, click-through rates, bounces, unsubscribes.
 You can see what devices people used and where they’re located geographically.

 It’s enough data to start understanding your audience.
 Are people opening emails but not clicking?
 Your subject lines are working, but your content isn’t.
 High open rates on mobile?
 Maybe keep those emails short and scannable.